 Geography.
 Some exchanges or some of their features may be restricted or limited in your area, so you need to be aware of it before making a trade.

 Reputation.
 Check out user reviews of the exchanges that you are interested in.
 There are many shady and unregulated platforms in the industry.
+Has your exchange been hacked?
 Do your own research beforehand to ensure you are only dealing with reputable sites.

 Transaction Times.
 Some blockchains allow for quick transactions while others can take up to an hour or more during peak times.